 - Same-day or one-business-day order handling time

 - Free returns accepted for 30 days or longer

 As a result, a Top Rated Plus seal will be displayed in the search results and on your listings.
 Here is how it appears in listings:

 The benefit for conversion optimization is relatively small, but the inclusion of the badge can help buyers feel more comfortable when making a purchase, particularly for high-value items and items where returns are more likely.

 Top Rated Plus also comes with a 10% discount on final value fees, which is valuable for high-volume sellers.
-Note that eBay’s old “PowerSeller” status still exists but does not have any accompanying benefits.
+Note that eBay’s old “PowerSeller” status ceased to exist in 2021.

 20. Set a reassuring returns policy

 Returns are a big deal on eBay.
 The perception from buyers is that eBay offers less security than Amazon, because you’re dealing with the seller directly.
 When you buy on Amazon, you are always Amazon’s customer and you know they will bend over backwards to make sure you are satisfied with your purchase.

 In truth, eBay is much the same.
 They mediate disputes and usually side with the buyer.
 But it’s the buyer perception that matters for conversion optimization.
 This means you need to make an extra effort to demonstrate that you will accept returns without argument, so the buyer is reassured that they will not be stuck with the item if they later decide that it is not what they wanted.

 Research suggests that as high as 80% of online shoppers check a website’s returns policy before making a purchase.
 This is why eBay puts returns information in the top section of the listing, and includes free returns as one of the main requirements for the Top Rated Plus badge.